The Mystery of the Druids: Plot

 If Turner is noticed while trying to rescue Halligan, Lord Sinclair's security will capture her.
 She is brought inside, where a brainwashed Halligan, who does not seem to recognize her, informs her that she will be the guest of honor for their dinner.
 A few days later, the skeleton of Turner is found in a forest near London.
 Halligan is listed as missing and last seen leaving his Scotland Yard department.

 Blake is killed by Sinclair, but he points them in the direction of the Twelve Bridges ruins.
 Once there, Halligan and Turner are sent back in time.
 Halligan stumbles on the site of the ritual and attempts to disrupt it, but is interrupted by the demonic druid Serstan, who holds Turner hostage.
-A staff that Halligan had found is bartered for Turner's life and a promise, on his honor, not to harm Halligan or Turner.
+A staff that Halligan had found is bartered for Turner's life and a promise, on his honor, that no harm will come to Halligan or Turner.
 Serstan agrees and begins the ritual, whereupon Halligan and Turner are transported back to their own time.

 Halligan and Turner rush to Stonehenge where The Circle is attempting to complete the final ritual.
 Halligan stabs Turner with scissors and informs Serstan that the vow has been broken, causing Serstan to intervene and cause the Circle to disappear and preventing the ritual from being completed.
 Turner is near death, but Halligan is able to save her using magical mistletoe, after which they share a kiss.